What makes Tiny Green Cabins different from other small homes?

 - Less interest paid

-What are the best reasons for going green?
+What are the best reasons for going sustainable?

 - Improve the air quality in your home